lyxtera/axiom/docs/pages/code-generation.md

 ## Generated Code Structure

-The `RuleStubGenerator` creates two types of stub classes:
+The `axiom-codegen` plugin creates two types of stub classes:

 1. **Business Check Classes** - Placed in the `checks` package under your base package
 2. **Business Action Classes** - Placed in the `actions` package under your base package